miltonpulley/miltonpulley.github.io/projects/This Website/desc.md

 When the project expands to fill the screen, I'm thinking it could have an area that could display different kinds of things (and not just images) because a lot of these projects could be interacted with, i.e. spinning 3D models that can have wireframe so my topology can be seen, or music I've composed could be played, etc.
 I probably won't write most of these as I'm sure many people have already gone through and designed these things on the internet.

 Any tool I create for adding entries of new projects probably won't be very complex, and might not even be more than just writing extra HTML to be loaded from a file.
-If it does become tedious enough then I will, and I'll write the current system in a way that can be swapped out easily, just in case.
+If it does become tedious enough then I will, and I'll write the current system in a way that can be swapped out easily, just in case (note that if improperly done or unchecked will obviously lead to a slew of hacks, attacks and exploits).

 There was some unfinished experimenting I have done, but won't commit because of its dirty, messy, experimental, chicken-scratch, off-the-back-of-the-napkin nature.